Language

 Click on any color band on the resistor to open the color picker

-Switch between 4, 5, and 6-band modes using the buttons above
+Switch between 4, 5, and 6 Bands using the buttons above the resistor

-Use Value → Color tab to find the color code for a specific resistance
+Use the Value → Color tab to find the color code for a specific resistance

 Want to learn more?
 Read documentation →